Phillip Island restaurants offer a variety of options, with many restaurants and cafes offering a wide choice of food - from take-away to fine dining.

 Margaritas are the specialty, with 19 varieties available!

 Sambreros is very family friendly, with high chairs available for toddlers.

-This restaurant is very popular Phillip Island dining destination in summer so make a reservation.
+This very popular Phillip Island restaurant is a family dining destination in summer so make a reservation.
 Be prepared to wait for your meal if they are busy.

 115 Thompson Ave, Cowes